Free2Wait/composer-free2wait/README.md

 For now it is just a proof-of-concept.
 The plan is as follows:
 - [x] (done) Craft MVP (minimum viable product).
 - [ ] (in progress) Check that package developers are interested to merge PR, introducing dependency from this Composer plugin.
 Gather feedback to extend or refactor the service.
 - [ ] (later) Check that package users are willing to pay for non-waiting access to download.
+Gather feedback to extend or refactor the service.